Best Bathroom Remodeling Companies

 How to save money on a bathroom remodel

-There are a few ways to save money on your bathroom remodel.
-You could do it yourself rather than hire a professional and there are also financing options.
+To save money on a bathroom remodel, you could do it yourself rather than hire a professional and there are also financing options.
 According to Zach Barnes-Corby, head of construction at Block Renovation in New York, you can also swap out your primary materials for more cost-effective alternatives:

 • Granite: Granite is a popular option for kitchen and bathroom countertops.
 A cheaper alternative is laminate, which has a similar look.